 The conditions for supplying regions in rural Africa with decentralised renewable energy have improved, assisted by the involvement of citizens and the private sector.

-In June 2017, German Development Minister Gerd Müller launched the Green People’s Energy for Africa initiative, which contributes towards implementing the Marshall Plan with Africa.
+In June 2017, German Development Minister Gerd Müller launched the Green People’s Energy initiative, which contributes towards implementing the Marshall Plan with Africa.
 At the same time, it supports the national implementation of the 2030 Agenda by contributing towards achieving the SDGs that target ‘Affordable and clean energy’ and ‘Climate action’.

 The project supports the development of decentralised renewable energy systems in rural regions of Africa with the involvement of local stakeholders and private investors.
 Particular emphasis is placed on the participation of municipalities, cooperatives and local companies.
 In addition, the project promotes local value creation and the productive use of energy and social institutions, and also creates employment opportunities.